DuncanRitchie/TransferPhotosFromCard/README.md

 📂 Finally the program deletes any empty folders on the card.

-💻 Files are moved to my Desktop because I use Lightroom to edit my photos and videos, and its import process will organize them into folders on my hard drive, but it won’t delete files from a memory card.
+💻 Files are moved to my Desktop because I use Lightroom to edit my photos and videos, and its import process will organize them into folders on my hard drive, but it won’t delete files from a memory-card.
 So I need to move my files off the card before I import them to Lightroom.

 👨‍💻 Made by [Duncan Ritchie](https://www.duncanritchie.co.uk/) using .NET Framework (C#) in Visual Studio, 2020 May 23.